awmlee/red_pitaya_streaming_client_python/README.md

 ## Supported systems:

-In theory, this should work on most operating systems, however it was tested using Python 3.7 using spyder and visual studio code.
+In theory, this should work on most operating systems, however it was tested on Windows 10 using Python 3.7

 ## Dependencies:

 ```
 Need to update
+pip install ...
 ```

 ## Install:

 ```
-Need to update
+copy files and run
 ```

 ## run: